Shubhamkahar196/Daily_Code/Web/Learning_React2/Notes.md

 # Lists and Keys
  - When rendering lists each item should have a unique key prop for react to track changes efficently.

+ # Class based vs Functional Component
+- Earlier, React code was written using Class based components.
+- Slowly functional components were introduced and today they are the ones you’ll se everywhere.
+- Class components are  classes that extend React.
+- Component, while functional components are simpler and can use Hooks.